Building Resilience in the Face of Life Adversity and Challenge

 However, living long and healthy appears to be more than just being happy and cheerful.
 Growing evidence suggests that clarifying and finding purpose in life helps people cope and even flourish in the face of challenges and adversity.

-Each of the three trajectories (harm, resilience, and growth) following life challenges and adversity are unique to each of us.
-For my father, he found the woman of his dreams in the same orphanage that he was raised.
+One's trajectory following life challenges and adversity is unique to each of us.
+For my father, he found the woman of his dreams in the same orphanage in which he was raised.
 My mother and father raised a loving family and were married for 63 years before his passing a few years ago.

-Through my father’s experience, the saying “Things turn out best for the people who make the best out of the way things turn out” is one that resonates strongly with me and may indeed be a good mantra for all of us during these trying times as well as future life challenges.
+Through my father’s experience, the saying “Things turn out best for the people who make the best out of the way things turn out” is one that resonates strongly with me and may indeed be a good mantra for all of us during life challenges.

 Kenneth M. Nowack, Ph.D. is a licensed psychologist and Chief Research Officer of Envisia Learning, Inc. (www.envisialearning.com).
 Dr. Nowack received his doctorate degree in Counseling Psychology from the University of California, Los Angeles and has published extensively in the areas of 360-degree feedback, assessment, health psychology, and behavioral medicine.
 Ken serves on Daniel Goleman’s Consortium for Research on Emotional Intelligence in Organizations and serves as Editor-in-Chief for the APA journal Consulting Psychology Journal: Practice & Research.